ZeyBau/Breww-to-Hived/README.md

 Just download this, the script requires you to have python.

+# After downloading and extracting - read the "README" and "START_HERE" files inside the folder
+These will explain how the app works and how to use it **If you are still confused, contact Zey**

 # Adding new flavours
 The zip folder contains a file called 'settings' or 'settings.json' This is a .json file that contains the "rules" of the script. i.e. what are the flavours we sell and how do we shorten them?